daxcee/Ledger/README.md

 * Need a confirmation for deleting transactions

 * There's a bit too much repetition of markup to deal with the Ajax stuff: consolidate into partial views or something.

-* I would like some sort of way to enter transactions when I'm on my phone.
-So I'd have to actually deploy this to a real website (not just running locally behind my firewal).
-Which means SSL and authentication.
-Alternatively, I could create some sort of "satellite" web site that I can sync with/pull transactions from voluntarily.

 ## Credits ##